GMOD/Apollo/docs/Quick_start_guide.md

 #### Setup some basic dependencies

-We will use Web Apollo's setup.sh script to install perl scripts and dependencies scripts to WEB\_APOLLO\_ROOT/bin/
+We will use Web Apollo's install_jbrowse.sh script to install perl scripts and dependencies scripts to WEB\_APOLLO\_ROOT/bin/

-    ./setup.sh
+    ./install_jbrowse.sh

 If there are any errors during this build step, you can check setup.log.